New

 • Do probes add depth rather than just asking for "more"?

-• Is the target audience specific enough to recruit?
+• Is the target participant specific enough to recruit?

 • Does the methodology match the conversational style of your questions?